How Much Can You Negotiate Off a New Build House?

 Can I Still Negotiate On the Offer?

 You can submit a negotiation to the new build developers.
-The guide price tends to be an over-inflated price to account for the brand-new furnishings, materials, and labour involved.
-Regardless, you need to ensure that your initial offer is not too low.
-This may cause the developer to negotiate with other parties and refuse further enquiries.
+The guide price tends to be over-inflated to account for the brand-new furnishings, materials, and labour involved.
+Other factors including the property’s location may also be considered.

 It is common for potential buyers to submit a cheeky offer.
 This is defined as an offer that is between 10% and 25% below the asking price.
-Any offer that is even lower than this is unlikely to be successful.
+Any offer that is lower than this is unlikely to be successful.
 However, cheeky offers are often the basis of negotiations between the potential buyer and the developers.

 Most developers have a base price that they will not go under.
 This tends to be below the full asking price and aims to ensure that the properties in the area maintain a certain value.